moundsviewrobotics/SteamWorks-2017/README.md

 ### Driver Information ###

 Software version and date is displayed on PC Dashboard Basic tab.

 Single joystick supports forward, backward, left, and right.

+Camera can be viewed in DriverStation by selecting "Front".

 ### Known Issues ###